LukasGrebe/ha-addons/ebusd-edge/README.md

 - via Issues and pull requests in the Github repository

 ### Updating the Edge add-on

+To update eBUSd to latest sources only: **Supervisor → Dashboard → eBUSd Edge → Rebuild**

 To update the `edge` version of the add-on, you will need to uninstall and re-install the add-on.

 ⚠️ Make sure to backup your config as the procedure will not save this for you.